open/close all folders

 - Man in White: He says that his suit is white because he's "bold and flamboyant" and he's "different to a thief who wears all black".
 Conan points out a more pragmatic reason: during Kaito's many disappearing tricks, he can just switch to more discreet clothing, and while everybody around him is looking out for something white, he can abscond unnoticed.

 - Master of Disguise: He can switch between perfect full body costumes at a moment's notice.
-In one case, he goes from Nakamori to Genta (a young child) to Kaitou Kid to random police guy within minutes, all with the appropriate clothing, perfectly imitated voices and even the stamp on his cheek that Nakamori previously placed on everyone in the room except him.
+In one case, he goes from Nakamori to Genta (a young child) to Kaitou Kid to a random police guy within minutes, all with the appropriate clothing, perfectly imitated voices and even the stamp on his cheek that Nakamori previously placed on everyone in the room except him.

 - Meaningful Name: The name 'Kaito' means 'kite.'
 It is written differently (i.e. is a different kanji) than the word 'kaitou,' which means 'phantom thief.'

 - Messy Hair: Has an uncombed, mop of black hair.

 - Minor Living Alone: His father died years ago and his mother is almost always away traveling.

 - Nice Hat: As Kaitou Kid he sports a white top hat with a blue ribbon band.